britram/draft-trammell-tcpm-spin/draft-trammell-tsvwg-spin.md

 as existing passive measurement methods can be used to verify the operation of the signal.
-The case of QUIC is harder, as in the general case it is impossible to verify explicit path signals with two complicit endpoints connected via an encrypted channel (see {{?WIRE-IMAGE=I-D.trammell-wire-image}}).
+The case of QUIC is harder, as in the general case it is impossible to verify explicit path signals with two complicit endpoints connected via an encrypted channel (see
+{{?WIRE-IMAGE=I-D.trammell-wire-image}}).
 However, here there are also verification methods possible.
 A lying server could be contacted by an honest client under the control of a verifying party, and the client's RTT estimate compared with the spin-bit exposed estimate.
 A server/client pair that collaborate to lie may be subject to dynamic analysis along paths with known RTTs.
 We consider the ease of verification of lying in situations where this would be prohibited by regulation or contract, combined with the consequences of violation of said regulation or contract, to be a sufficient incentive in the general case not to do it.

 # IANA Considerations

-This document requests the following assignments in the TCP Header Flags registry:
+This document, if published as an RFC, would request the following assignments in the TCP Header Flags registry for the purposes of this experiment:

 - Bit 4: Hybrid RTT Measurement Spin Bit, as defined in this document
 - Bit 5: Hybrid RTT Measurement Valid Edge Counter, high-order bit, as defined in this document